anisam04/inventory-tracking-app/README.md

 # ❗ Challenges

 * Had used DeleteOne instead of findByIdAndDelete initially.
 This was leading to delete only the first item in the inventory list instead of the selected one.
 * .env file issue with Replit: I have used MongoDB Atlas and enclosed the DATABASE_URL key in a .env file.
 Github auto ignores the .env file while uploading to repo.
 However, after importing the Github repo to Replit, I am getting a 'uri parameter should be string' error related to mongoose.
 I believe it's because replit seems to not have received the .env file at all.
-So, for the purposes of this project, I have added the key directly in config/database.js file.
+So, for the purposes of this project, I have added a secret env file directly in replit.